What Is Table Beer and Why Is It So Popular?

 The above is not an exact science, but it is a rough lay of the beer-strength land.

 Gaining momentum most notably in medieval Belgium and France, table beer served as a universal beverage for communal gatherings, designed as a casual beer to be enjoyed around meal times by everyone (quite literally) around the table.
 It was usually lighter in body and flavour in order to appeal to the masses and was often served in a larger vessel for sharing.

 By comparison, small beer served a similar function in historical England.
 The even lower ABV beer was reached for in moments to hydrate when drinking water was not only unpalatable but also unsafe.
 It's a common misconception that drinking small beer was deemed safer than water, in fact people drank small beer because it tasted better.
 It was later discovered that the process of boiling and hopping the wort before fermentation made it safer to drink too.

-Luckily, we live in times where lower alcohol beers are more about expanding the ways in which you choose to enjoy life, rather than preserve it.
-There’s a delicious element of conviviality that surrounds lower alcohol, with a focus on sociable settings that stems from historical roots to present day.
+Luckily, lower alcohol beers are now more about expanding how you choose to enjoy life, rather than preserving it.
+There’s a delicious conviviality around lower alcohol, with a focus on sociable settings that stems from historical roots to present day.

 In today’s culture, we’ve found ourselves referring to lower alcohol beers as ‘session beers’.
 This layers on the fact that the lower level of alcohol facilitates enjoying more in ‘one session’.
 The majority of calories in beer are attributed to the alcohol itself, therefore lower ABV typically suggests lower calories and therefore a healthier option.